 - The typical spice trio of vanilla extract, cinnamon, and nutmeg are the perfect compliments.
 No other spices are better for the season or the reason.

 - Eggs help to bind the pie together and since evaporated milk (I use PET) works at high temperatures without curdling, it makes a great choice to add creaminess to the pie filling.

 - While I do love making this pie, I am far from being a baker so I opt for frozen shells that work fine for this recipe.
 I share a few recommendations later in this post.

-- Drain your sweet potatoes and mash them using a potato masher.
+All remaining ingredients.
 Once smashed, add all of your remaining ingredients into the same bowl: sugar, brown sugar, vanilla extract, cinnamon, nutmeg, melted butter, pure cane syrup, eggs, and evaporated milk.

-- The key to any great sweet potato recipe is the texture of the filling.
+Blend.
+The key to any great sweet potato recipe is the texture of the filling.
 It must be velvety smooth and free of any noticeable chunks.
 Using a hand mixer and blending for around 5 minutes should get you to the desired consistency.

-- Once you fill your crust, bake them for 55 minutes at 350 degrees.
-They'll be ready to serve after cooling for 15 minutes.
+Fill the crusts and bake.
+Once you fill your crust, bake them for 55 minutes at 350 degrees.
+They’ll be ready to serve after cooling for 15 minutes.

-- Sometimes, I take it a step further and toast marshmallows around the edge of my pie.
+Decorate.
+Sometimes, I take it a step further and toast marshmallows around the edge of my pie.
 I use a culinary torch to toast them lightly.
 You can also purchase marshmallow fluff and use the same torching technique.

 If you love sweet potatoes, you should check out a few more of my recipes: